SKaplanOfficial/Raycast-Pins/README.md

 - New Group - Creates a new group with a given name and icon
 - Copy Pins - Copies a JSON representation of your pins and groups to the clipboard
 - Import Data - Imports a JSON string containing pins and groups

+## Resources:

+- [Main Repository](https://github.com/SKaplanOfficial/Raycast-Pins) - The main repository for the Pins extension, containing the latest release and all documentation
+- [Placeholders Guide](https://github.com/SKaplanOfficial/Raycast-Pins/blob/main/assets/placeholders_guide.md) - A guide to the placeholders system used in Pins
+- [Development Log](https://github.com/SKaplanOfficial/Raycast-Pins/blob/main/DEVLOG.md) - Detailed changelog of all updates to Pins